 This assumes you have a clearly defined matrix of issues and organisational roles, along with a system to distribute the requests accurately.

 Which is Best?

 The best approach for your business will depend but most businesses are better using the Triage process in the early days.
-Initially the organization will have little information on the types of issues to be resolved and the actions needed to resolve those issue.
+Initially the organization will have little information on the types of issues to be resolved and the actions needed to resolve those issues.

 Elements of a Good Service Recovery Contact

 A good contact does not have to be complex.
 It starts with simply calling the customer.

 While it seems like a good idea for the person who assisted the customer in the first place to call them back it rarely is.
 In the case of a complaint or low customer feedback score the staff member is likely to be defensive in such a situation.

 It is much better to have the call made by a team leader or person in a parallel role.